AsKing07/easy_attend_backend_node_api/README.md

 ## Backend for Attendance Management App

 This repository contains the backend code for an attendance management application.
-For the frontend repository, please visit [EasyAttend FrontEnd ](https://github.com/AsKing07/easy_attend).
+For the frontend repository, please visit [EasyAttend FrontEnd](https://github.com/AsKing07/easy_attend).

 ## Configuration